Lavinia Edwards

-Lavinia Edwards (died 1833, also known as Eliza Edwards or Miss Walstein) was a British actress.
+Lavinia Edwards (died 1833, also known as Eliza Edwards or Miss Walstein) was an Irish actress.
 She largely played in tragedies, and shortly into her career, became homeless.
 She died at age 24 of lung inflammation.
 When her body was dissected, she was determined to have been born male.

 Life

 Little is known about Edwards' life, other than the fact that she lived for some time in Dublin, and later in London.
 While she had at one time had success as an actress—playing primarily figures in tragedy—she eventually became homeless.

 She lived with a woman named Maria, who claimed that she was Edwards' sister.
 During this period of homelessness, Maria said Edwards was supported financially "by different gentlemen".
 These included Thomas Smith (who offered her protection), Thomas Grimstead (who supported Edwards, and received an ultimatum by his father to no longer talk to her, which he accepted), and a "Frederick" (who was a client of her prostitution).
 She had, at times, passed for both a man and a woman, though (according to one newspaper account) her being a woman was never doubted while she acted.